ayesha1/Tippy/README.md

 *[* ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

 ## Video Walkthrough